rg-3/screenshot.js/README.md

   a key stroke
   (`Ctrl + Shift + V` on PCs and  `Command + Shift + V` on Macs).

-* Stores the last 6 screenshots in temporary browser memory
+* Stores and previews the last 6 screenshots in temporary browser memory
   (With the option to save them to disk, copy them to the clipboard and delete them from memory)